jrheard/blog/_drafts/boolean-short-circuiting.md

 <div class="expression">7</div>
 </div>

+If a box is colored in yellow, that means that Python hasn't actually looked at it (a.k.a. "evaluated" it) yet.

 Next up, Python looks at `6`.
-We learned earlier that `0` is not truthy (a.k.a. falsey), and all other numbers are truthy. `6` is a number and it's not `0`, so it's truthy.
+We learned earlier that `0` is falsey, and all other numbers are truthy. `6` is a number and it's not `0`, so it's truthy.
+If you don't believe me, here's another interactive code snippet that proves it:

 <pre><code class="py">
 print(bool(6))
 </code></pre>

-So now our expression looks like this:
+So, great, we've determined that `6` is truthy!
+Now our expression looks like this:

 <div class="boolean-diagram">
 <div class="expression falsey">num == 5</div>